openreachtech/mentsu-rootpath/README.md

 # Overview

-This provides class for generating directories and files with relative positions from the project root in ECMAScript Modules development environments.
+This provides the class for generating directories and files with relative positions from the project root in ECMAScript Modules development environments.

 # Installation